Which States Are At Highest Risk For Cyberattacks?

 Large-scale cyberattacks are nothing new, but the crisis does seem to be growing.
 In both 2019 and 2018, the World Economic Forum listed mass data breaches and cyberattacks as two of the top five biggest risks facing the world, with such risks being seen as more likely in 2019 than man-made disasters like oil spills or water crises.

-Depending on where you live in the United States, you could be at higher or lower risk for cyberattacks targeting you personally, your business or even public infrastructure, based on our analysis of FBI cyberattack data (victim rate and trend), states’ who report to the National Governor’s Association for spending on cybersecurity and how safe each state’s election systems are.
+Depending on where you live in the United States, you could be at higher or lower risk for cyberattacks targeting you personally, your business or even public infrastructure.
+In this guide, we break it down for you so you know your relative risk level based on our analysis of FBI cyberattack data (victim rate and trend), states’ who report to the National Governor’s Association for spending on cybersecurity and how safe each state’s election systems are.

 The results paint a picture that indicates that where you live may well play a role in the level of cyber risk you’re exposed to every day.